 - Open your Terminal / Command / Git Bash / Visual Studio Code Terminal window

-- Change the location to your node project
+- Change the folder location to your node project

-And that’s all there is to it.
+And that’s all there is to running a Node js file.
+In actual fact, you have started the Node js server.
 So if your file is called app.js you would type node app.js.
 If your file is called search.js then you’d type node search.js.

-If you need a little more info than that to set up your project and run the Node js file, then check out the info here.
-However this does still presume that you already have Node installed…..
+If you need a little more info than that to set up your project and run the Node js file, then check out this Node JS getting started guide.
+However, this does still presume that you already have Node installed…..

-How to check if you have Node installed
+How to check if Node js is installed and check Node js version

 Yep, I have had to do this on more than one occasion too.
 In order to check if you have Node js installed, or how to check your Node js version, follow these steps: